jasmin-alvarez/Methods/README.md

-Shift : Delete the first element of the array
+9)Shift : Delete the first element of the array

 Time Complexity: 0(n)
 Example :